How it all started

 Expanding the vision

 The ranch is centrally located in Arizona.
-We have the plans to start with one home, but have the acreage to grow into an entire community, giving us the capacity to help many young survivors.
+We have plans to start with one home, with acreage to grow into an entire community, giving us the capacity to help many young survivors.

 Where we are headed

-We are working towards building our first recovery home in Fall of 2019.
-This will be our first home, providing long-term holistic care to each young girl that comes to us.
+We are working towards building our first recovery home, which will provide long-term holistic care to each young girl that comes to us.
 The survivors will live on the ranch until they are adults.
 College and job placement programs will be in place to help them transition off of the ranch, while still receiving guidance, counseling and help with housing.